DatCrazyDelphox/ETBR-VPN/README.md

 ## License
 **Free Software!**

-This project and the uses VPN library "ICS OpenVPN" both are under GPLv2 License.
+This project, the uses of the VPN library "ICS OpenVPN" and the project its based on are all under GPLv2 License.

 > Make sure you understand the licenses of the code.
 OpenVPN for Android is GPL licensed.